Samanyu13/invoice-management-system/README.md

-# Invoice Management System
+# model.Invoice Management System

-A simple command-line based Invoice Management System written in Java.
+A simple command-line based model.Invoice Management System written in Java.
-This idea is to set up a simple dashboard to manage and play with invoice data :)
+This idea is to set up a simple dashboard to manage and play with invoice repository :)

 ---